 The Master Servicer, PGE, SDG&E, SoCalGas, and SCE, have been working independently, and in close coordination to build their individual customized IT systems to accommodate the data exchange and, in the case of the utilities modify their billing systems to accept energy efficiency financing charges on their bills.
 During this period, CAEATFA, the MS and the IOUs launched into planning for the testing of the data exchange protocol and the OBR infrastructure.
-The parties identified several risks and gaps related to testing plans that had been developed to date, and developed several mitigation strategies to address the related risks and to ensure a robust testing plan approach and process.
-The Master Servicer plans to bring on a resource with experience in testing and developing OBR programs in early April 2016.
-Concurrently, the parties will work together to develop a testing plan and testing schedule.
-Once the testing plan is finalized, CAEATFA will be able to determine the timeframes for the launch of the OBR Pilot Programs.
+The parties identified several information technology risks and gaps related to testing plan that had been developed to date, and addressed this by developing several mitigation strategies to address the related risks and to ensure a robust testing plan approach and process.
+In April 2016, the Master Servicer brought on a systems integration/ project management resource with experience in testing and developing OBR programs.
+The parties then worked together to finalize and complete the testing plan and testing schedule for the IOU-MS functionality.
+The testing plan and testing schedule documents were finalized and accepted in early June.
+With these items completed, CAEATFA has been able to determine the anticipated timeframes to complete the IOU-MS IT infrastructure for OBR.

 The MS and CAEATFA continue to work through the on-bill lender interaction process.
 This work includes development of communication, data flow, and cash flow between the lenders and the MS/Agent Bank.
+CAEATFA has been working with the IOUs, regarding its recent efforts to define the full scope of OBR implications for lenders.
+Ultimately, this process on work product will inform the OBR Commercial workshops, scheduled for this September - one of three Commercial and EFLIC pilot workshops to be held in Summer/ Fall 2016.